Default Attributes for KVM Driver:

 Thanks for the head up.
 This is an error in the documentation.
 CPU and MEMORY are no longer supported as driver defaults since the addition of quota management to the OpenNebula core.
 Now a VM has to have those parameters defined, so they cannot be defined in the driver as a default.

-#2 Updated by K S over 8 years ago
+#2 Updated by K S almost 9 years ago

 Thanks for the follow-up.
 You probably want to give another example as the "CPU" example is not valid anymore: